uccser/cs-unplugged/docs/source/getting_started/project_structure.rst

 Details on how to modify an application can be found within their relavent author and developer documentation pages.

-The following folders are also required by the Django system:
+The following directories are also required by the Django system:

 - ``static/``

-  - This folder contains non-user-generated media assets (for example: images, JavaScript, CSS/SCSS, etc).
+  - This directory contains non-user-generated media assets (for example: images, JavaScript, CSS/SCSS, etc).

 - ``templates/``

-  - This folder contains all the HTML templates for the Django system.
+  - This directory contains all the HTML templates for the Django system.

 - ``locale/``

-  - This folder contains translations required for the Django system.
+  - This directory contains translations required for the Django system.
     Translations for ``topics/`` are stored within the ``topics/content/``.

-The following folders are used when the server is running (for example: a script compiles the SCSS to CSS and saves it to the ``build/`` folder for serving on a webpage).
+The following directories are used when the server is running (for example: a script compiles the SCSS to CSS and saves it to the ``build/`` directory for serving on a webpage).
-You should never save anything in these folders, as the contents are often overwritten and cleared.
+You should never save anything in these directories, as the contents are often overwritten and cleared.

 - ``build/``